An extension to our Writers in Schools programme, we have delivered our standalone Writers in Communities projects every year since 2013.

 National Reading SurveySince 2016, our regular national research has delivered insights on reading in Aotearoa New Zealand.Learn more about National Reading Survey04

-Summer Reading ChallengeOur Summer Reading Challenge helps motivate tamariki to keep reading for pleasure during the school holidays.Learn more about Summer Reading Challenge05
+Summer Reading ChallengeOur Summer Reading Challenges help motivate New Zealanders to read for pleasure over the holiday season.Learn more about Summer Reading Challenge05

 The Reading DoctorOur Reading Doctor column addresses barriers to reading identified by everyday Kiwis.Learn more about The Reading Doctor06